shahid-mughal02/AssignmentsProject/README.md

-# Assignments Project
+# Tailwind First Project
-This repository is created for my university assignment projects
+**This is my first university assignement created using HTML, Tailwind CSS, JavaScript**